awb1015/gitpoint/README.md

 ![GitPoint Icon](images/gitpoint-icon.png)

-Generate and share precise GitHub permalinks with a simple right-click in VS Code.
-GitPoint makes it easy to reference specific lines of code in your GitHub repositories.
+Generate and share precise permalinks for Github, GitLab and Bitbucket with a simple right-click in VS Code.
+GitPoint makes it easy to reference specific lines of code in your repositories.

 ## Features